ZoranUTF8/react-bootstrap-website/src/readmea.txt

 4: Fix sidebar logic

 5: Is it better to have more slices for like an action where we get all emplyees

-6: Addf updated at to the API for when the employyee is updated